How to Collect Cute Plastic Vintage Christmas Collectibles From the 1950s and 1960s

 Reindeer and items for Tree Underground

 Something that is very different about Christmas trees and decorating today is the fact that an important part of the Christmas tree was the tree underground or those cute items made to be placed under the tree.
 Today there is the tree skirt, but before the 1970s, a Christmas scene or village was created under the Christmas tree.
 Many of my family members would begin with a white sheet to simulate snow and place decorations such as a nativity set or a plastic village, or plastic reindeer under the tree.
-Toward the mid 1960s, my Dad had purchased a train set, and each year, his assortment of items to create a Christmas village around the train set grew.
+Toward the mid 1960s, my Dad had purchased an HO train set with tiny railroad items, and each year, his assortment of items to create a Christmas village around the train set grew.
 Plastic nativity sets,churches, 3 Wisemen, buildings and a great variety of Santas with reindeer or just reindeer are collectible.

 In the early years of plastic ornaments the themes and shapes were traditional.
 They were mostly Santas, snowmen, bells, animals or balls, but toward the end of the 1960s, the big thing became the shape.
 Some companies produced the popular tear drop shapes, while other companies such as Jewelbrite specialized in concave ornaments with a plastic diorama in the center, or a cylinder shape such as a merry-g0-round with a plastic animal inside.
 The colors of the ornaments moved away from the bright reds and greens.
 One of the hottest shapes to collect is the Atomic Star ornament which is a larger spikey shape and is often nicknamed a Sputnik for the time frame when it was produced.
 The Atomic Star is the ultimate ornament for those who love the mid-Century Modern look.
 They average $4-6 each.